mattiasnordqvist/Space-Angler/README.md

 # Space Angler

-Based on knowledge from http://mikehillyer.com/articles/managing-hierarchical-data-in-mysql/, adapter for SQL Server.
+Based on knowledge from http://mikehillyer.com/articles/managing-hierarchical-data-in-mysql/, adapted for SQL Server.

 ## What is it?